danfuzz/samizdat/README.md

 family lineage from all of [ALGOL](http://en.wikipedia.org/wiki/ALGOL), [Lisp](http://en.wikipedia.org/wiki/LISP), and [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk).
-It is intended to be an attractive target for use in text processing, free-form data structure manipulation, and general higher-level systems application programming.
+It is intended to be an easy and compelling language to use for text processing, free-form data structure manipulation, and general higher-level systems application programming.

 As a fundamental part of its philosophy, Samizdat eschews hidden state and randomness, aiming for programs to be fully deterministic unless they